FX7/kinder/README.md

 ## Some planed features

-Maybe included Streaming providers?
+Included more Streaming providers!
 Other self hosted platforms (jellyfin)?

 ## Disclaimer